nmbiyu/ticketing/README.md

 * Update `skaffold.yaml` to use the local build config.
   * Use the local build config and comment out the googleCloudBuild config.
   * Update all image names to use the naming convention 'nmbiyu/<serviceName>', e.g 'nmbiyu/auth'.
     This should be done in the deployment files as well.
+Run the following command to update the deployment files.
+    * `./configure-deployment-context minikube`

 ### Google cloud context